U.S. Citizen Services

 Important Information for U.S. Citizens Traveling to Namibia

-Please note that effective June 27, 2011, the American Citizen Services (ACS) Unit at the U.S. Embassy in Windhoek will be implementing an online appointment system for all non-emergency services, including passport renewals and extra passport pages, birth registrations, and notarial services.
-Anyone requesting American citizen services after that date must make an appointment in advance.
+Please note that for all non-emergency services, including passport renewals and extra passport pages, birth registrations, and notarial services.
+Anyone requesting American citizen services must make an appointment in advance.

 An online appointment system will help us better prepare for your visit to the Embassy and respond to your specific needs in a timely manner.
 We will continue to handle emergency services on a case-by-case basis.